AstrideUG/PlanetSystem/README.md

 - :heavy_check_mark: Fixed projectile launch by not members
 - :heavy_check_mark: Fixed itemframes, armorstands and paintings can't be destroyen anymore from not members
 - :heavy_check_mark: Fixed lava and water flowing (liquids doesn't flow out of the inner region)

-- :heavy_minus_sign: Removed a lot of old debug messages

 v.1.0.1
 - fixed a false new line (\n) in the code